 If you are just doing this once and you don’t want to buy even the lowest priced caulk gun out there: yes, you can get by.
 You can buy caulks in a toothpaste type tube silicone kitchen and bath and of course painter’s acrylic caulk.
 So you really do not need to know how to use a caulking gun.

 These small tubes are a bit more expensive for what you get, but it is a good thing to have around.

 Please see my video below for what to do if your nozzle becomes clogged beyond saving: you don’t have to trash it!

 Ok fun time.

-How to use caulk gun you make yourself (and this is in the video below).
+How to use caulk gun you make yourself (and this is in the first of 2 videos below at 3:45).
 Use a T-shaped stick (such as the handle of a hammer): Put the stick into the back of the tube and just push the caulk out by pulling the tube back into your shoulder or chest!
 That’s how to use a caulking gun with no caulking gun!